-The proposed addition will allow for expanded educational opportunities within the existing High School which provides an essential service to the community and region.
+The proposed addition will allow for expanded educational and developmental opportunities within the existing Community Assembly Civic facility which currently provides an essential service to the community.

-D. That the proposal conforms to all applicable design review criteria set forth in the design review procedure at Section 17.136.070.
+D. That the proposal conforms to all applicable design review criteria set forth in the design review procedure at Section 17.136.050.